Afrrcyn/compYear2/machineLearning/SVM.md

 So the two hyperplanes actually prevent training data points from falling into the margin...

-So what is the core idea behind SVM - simply to find an optimal hyperplane to separate the two classes of data points with the widest margin.
+So what is the core idea behind SVM - simply to find an optimal hyperplane to separate the two classes of data points with the ==widest margin==.

 >[!note] We are after the widest separation margin!